Rhabdoid tumours of the central nervous system (AT/RT) – Brief information

 Diagnosis

-If the paediatrician thinks that the young patient’s history and physical exam are suspicious of a tumour of the central nervous system (CNS), the child should immediately be referred to a hospital with a childhood cancer program (paediatric oncology unit), where further diagnostics can be initiated and performed by childhood cancer professionals.
+If the paediatrician thinks that the young patient’s history (anamnesis) and physical examination are suspicious of a tumour of the central nervous system (CNS), the child should immediately be referred to a hospital with a childhood cancer program (paediatric oncology unit), where further diagnostics can be initiated and performed by childhood cancer professionals.
 Very close collaboration between various specialists (such as paediatric oncologists, paediatric neurosurgeons, paediatric radiologists, to name a few) is required, both to find out, whether the patient really suffers from a malignant CNS tumour and, if so, to determine the tumour type and the extension of the disease.
 Knowing these details is absolutely essential for optimal treatment and prognosis.

 Imaging tests to confirm tumour existence

-The initial diagnostic procedures for a young patient presenting with a suspected CNS tumour at a childhood cancer centre include another assessment of the patient’s history, a thorough physical/neurological exam and imaging diagnostic, such as sonography and magnetic resonance imaging (MRI).
+The initial diagnostic procedures for a young patient presenting with a suspected CNS tumour at a childhood cancer centre include another assessment of the patient’s history, a thorough physical/neurological exam and imaging diagnostics, such as ultrasound (sonography) and magnetic resonance imaging (MRI).
 Rapid clarification may require computed tomography (emergency CT).
 These tests help to find out exactly whether the patient has a tumour of the central nervous system.
 Also, localisation and extent of the tumor as well as its demarcation regarding adjacent tissue can be diagnosed by these imaging techniques very well.

 Tissue extraction (biopsy) to secure diagnosis

-Tests to assess spread of disease
+Tests to assess spread of disease (tumour staging)

-Once the diagnosis of a rhabdoid tumour has been confirmed, additional tests are required to assess the extent of the disease within body.
-Since rhabdoid tumours are known to metastasize frequently and also may be found at multiple sites already at diagnosis – for example in the CNS and simultaneously in the kidneys – the initial finding of a single tumour is always followed by diagnostic imaging of the whole body.
-Apart from MRI scans of the complete CNS (brain and spine) as well as a total body scan for macroscopic metastases, these tests also include microscopic checking of the cerebrospinal fluid (CSF) for tumour cells in the spinal cord (which are not visible by MRI scan).
-Cerebrospinal fluid is mostly obtained from the spine in the lower back (lumbar puncture), since the risk of the puncture needle damaging the spinal cord is lowest at the lower back level.
+Once the diagnosis of a rhabdoid tumour has been confirmed, additional tests are required to assess the extent of the disease within body (stage of disease), Since rhabdoid tumours are known to metastasize frequently and also may be found at multiple sites already at diagnosis, for example in the central nervous system (CNS) and simultaneously in the kidneys (synchronous rhabdoid tumour), the initial finding of a single tumour is always followed by diagnostic imaging of the whole body.

 Tests before treatment begins

-In preparation for the intensive treatment of the brain tumour, further investigations are performed, such as electrocardiography (ECG) and/or echocardiography to check cardio function or electroencephalography (EEG) to test brain function.
+In preparation for the intensive treatment of the brain tumour, further investigations are performed, such as electrocardiography (ECG) and/orechocardiography to check cardio function or electroencephalography (EEG) to test brain function.
 Furthermore, blood tests are needed to assess the patient’s general health condition and to check whether the function of certain organs (such as liver and kidneys) is affected by the disease and whether there are any metabolic disorders to be considered prior or during therapy.
 Any changes occurring during the course of treatment can be assessed and managed better based on the results of those initial tests, which thus help to keep the risk of certain treatment-related side effects as low as possible.

 Recommendations if a rhabdoid tumour predisposition syndrome is suspected

-If a patient is diagnosed with a SMARCB1 germline mutation – and, subsequently, at an increased risk for developing a rhabdoid tumour (rhabdoid tumour predisposition syndrome) –, one possible reason may be that the disease has been inherited by one parent.
-In most of the cases, however, it is more likely that the genetic defect is a result of a new mutation.
-If inheritance is the case, both the patient’s parents and siblings are at a higher risk to develop a rhabdoid tumour as well.
-In order to rule out this risk or to diagnose it as early as possible, certain blood tests will be recommended.
+If inheritance is the case, both the patient’s parents and siblings are at a higher risk to develop a rhabdoid tumour as well (see chapter „Causes“).
+In order to rule out this risk or to diagnose it as early as possible, certain blood tests will be recommended to both parents first.
 If those come back positive for a germline mutation in one of the parents, the patient’s siblings should also be tested.
 These tests are usually done in human genetics laboratories.
 Also, genetic councelling is recommended.

 A child's cancer is a stressful situation for the whole family.
 The psychosocial team of the clinic or later the aftercare facility provides advice and support to patients and their relatives from diagnosis to completion of treatment as well as during aftercare.
 Don't hesitate to take advantage of this offer.
 It is an integral part of the treatment concept of all paediatric oncology centres in many countries.
 Here you will find comprehensive information on this.